dougbreaux/dougbreaux.github.io/_posts/2022-09-22-websphere-liberty-jaxrs-file-upload.md

 ### Java Resource

-Method signature that to accept `multipart/form-data` and have access to the right kinds of objects to process the uploaded file (along with other, non-file "parts"):
+Method signature to accept `multipart/form-data` and have access to the right kinds of objects to process the uploaded file (along with other, non-file "parts"):

 ```java
 import javax.activation.DataHandler;